filecoin-project/curio/README.md

 ## Getting Started

-We recommend reading [docs.CurioStorage.org](https://docs.curiostorage.org/).
-You can also get started builing directly:
+We recommend reading [docs.CurioStorage.org](https://docs.curiostorage.org/) where you may have a pre-built binary for your system.

-To get started with Curio Storage, follow these steps:
+One way to get started with Curio Storage, follow these steps:

 1. **Clone the Repository**:
     ```sh